Cornmeal and corn flour are derived from the vegetable called corn. It is a starchy vegetable that is eaten in different ways.

 Cornmeal is widely used in Jamaica as a break porridge.
 In East Asia, this porridge is consumed with pickles.

-Cornmeal is a good source of fiber and protein.
+Cornmeal is a good source of fibre and protein.
 It is rich in complex carbohydrates.

-Cornflour is the starch that is derived from corn or Maize.
+Corn flour is a starch that is derived from corn or Maize.
 This starch is present in the endosperm of the Kernel.

 Cornflour is also called cornstarch and maize starch.
 It is not just a food ingredient but is used in industries such as adhesives and textile manufacturing.